 Even with these measures, is possible that the site will be overwhelmed, especially in the first few days of its availability.
 If you encounter an error message related to volumes, please keep trying.
 You may also have better luck trying to access the site in off-peak hours.

 - Once you’ve been approved, there is no waiting period for the benefit to kick in:

-- If you signed up for direct deposit, you should get your payment in 3 business days.
+- If you signed up for direct deposits, you should get your payment in 3 business days.

-- If you’re not signed up for direct deposit, you should get your payment in about 10 business days.
+- If you’re not signed up for direct deposits, you should get your payment in about 10 business days.

 What else to know: